-- and sight lines.
-However, this could be mitigated by consideration of placement of the new station.
-Detailed assessment, including consultation of the County Historic Landscape Characterisation and a views analysis, will be required at the project level EIA stage. - 5.45 Potential Effects on Cultural Heritage: There is potential for adverse setting impacts upon SAMs, Conservation Areas, Listed Buildings, historic landscape and historic townscapes.
+- 5.58 In addition there may be potential off-site effects on cultural heritage assets caused by an increase in traffic and the development of new infrastructure.
+Detailed assessment will be required at the project level EIA stage. - 5.59 Potential setting impacts upon SAMs, Conservation Areas and Listed Buildings could be of regional or national importance, depending on distance and sight lines.
+However, this could be mitigated by consideration of placement of the new station and adherence to the principles of good design45.
+Detailed assessment, including consultation of the County Historic Landscape Characterisation and a views analysis, will be required at the project level EIA stage. - 5.60 Potential Effects on Cultural Heritage: There is potential for adverse setting impacts upon SAMs, Conservation Areas, Listed Buildings, historic landscape and historic townscapes.
 There is also potential for adverse physical impacts upon significant buried archaeology.
 However, these may be mitigated to some degree by appropriate facility location.
 Further detailed assessment at project level, possibly through the provision of an integrated landscape, heritage and architectural plan, will be required.